KEYNOTE SESSION: “Seeing Detroit as Detroiters See It”

 KEYNOTE SESSION: “Becoming a Superstar Communicator”

 So many terrific communicators struggle to get the respect they deserve.
 In today’s tough business environment, it’s more crucial than ever to demonstrate the value we bring to the table as communicators.
-Alison Davis shares the secrets of taking your work—and your career—to the next level by using strategic advising and design thinking to develop winning plans, provide dazzling insights and demonstrate measurable results.
+David shares the secrets of taking your work—and your career—to the next level by using strategic advising and design thinking to develop winning plans, provide dazzling insights and demonstrate measurable results.
 This session will provide actionable insights to help communicators across all levels of their careers become superstars and get the respect they deserve.

 Becoming a Super Solopreneur: Growing Your Business When You’re All You’ve Got